slerman12/Help-me/2-Opposing-views.md

 To help me weigh the difficult decision — and it was difficult because that medication was extremely potent and didn't even help my eczema much, and I believed my hair would grow back — I asked the I Ching.
 Here I'll describe the hexagrams I got because I find it interesting that one of the predictions came true, and this might be medically useful since it corresponded thrice with my hair growing back (all three resurgences after the Alopecia Areata had developed into Alopecia Universalis, meaning after every piece of hair from my body had fallen out).

 The I Ching "answered" it didn’t matter which of the two paths I chose ("The town may be changed, / But the well cannot be changed. / It neither decreases nor increases." - "The Well", unchanging).
-(Maybe an interesting observation: that the English "well" is phonetically similar to "wellness", as well).
+(Maybe an interesting observation: that the English "well" is phonetically similar to "wellness," as well).
 It also had previously "answered" my hair would grow back of its own accord, which it did, temporarily.
 I still remember: “Difficulty at the beginning” (as Richard Wilhelm described: “The name of the hexagram, Chun, really connotes a blade of grass pushing against an obstacle as it sprouts out of the earth — hence the meaning, 'Difficulty at the beginning'.”) $\rightarrow$ (changes to) “Fellowship with man” (e.g., baldness).
-That answer about whether my hair’d grow back came true with the steak-only diet (steak is "manly" and so that again ties to the hexagram symbolism of "Fellowship with man"), almost like a suggestion for how my hair could “sprout” out of the earth, my head, again… which it did, temporarily but covering my entire head except for an unnoticeable patch at the top of my scalp.
+That answer about whether my hair’d grow back came true with the steak-only diet (steak is "manly" and so that again ties to the hexagram symbolism of "Fellowship with man"), almost like a suggestion for how my hair could “sprout” out of the earth, my head, like blades of grass, again… which it did, temporarily but covering my entire head except for an unnoticeable patch at the top of my scalp.

 Then all the hair fell out again.
 Again, total baldness.
 No eyelashes, eyebrows, or hair.

-Another time I did the steak-only diet, my pubic hair grew back — temporarily.
+Another time I did the steak-only diet, my pubic hair fully grew back — temporarily.

 Another time I did the steak-only diet, a few eyelashes grew back for the first time.